RocketDav1d/streamlit-stock-portfolio/README.md

 Inside the same graph() function we then first take each closing price and multiply it with the quantity from our positions.
 After that we add up all closing prices from all instruments with each other and save it in a final list called portfolio_values_of_all_instruments.

-To be clear, every integer value in this list represent the total portfolio worth of one day.
+To be clear, every integer value in this list represent the total portfolio worth of one day❗️

-For plotting our graph we will use the line() method from plotly.express.
+For plotting our graph we will use the line() method from plotly.express

 This line() method takes a dataframe as input parameter.
 I decided to create a csv file and put it in a the input parameter but you could do the same with a pandas dataframe.